 Next stop: First Date Anniversary and Christmas!

 The Christmas traditions continue as we made our way toward the Big Day.
 On Saturday night, Vivian and I went to our fifth Pope Paul VI Institute Christmas Party, where I received my commemorative five-year plaque!
 This year’s party was at the Garden Café, so we enjoyed some comfort food as Institute veteran Terry Little played a medley of Christmas songs (along with songs from the Beatles and other artists thrown in).
-Terry produced videos for the Institute years ago and performed at its Gala celebrating Humanae Vitae’s 25th anniversary back in 1993.
+Terry produced videos for the Institute years ago and performed at its Gala celebrating the 25th anniversary of Humanae Vitae back in 1993.
 Christmas parties for the Institute are always kind of like homecomings, as many former employees pay a visit after retirement just to catch up with their old co-workers.

 Special thanks to Uncle Jonny watching Hannah and Aaron.